ekimb/rust-mdbg/README.md

 ## Limitations

-However, this high efficiency comes at a cost :) `rust-mdbg` gives good-quality results but still of lower contiguity and completeness than state-of-the-art assemblers such as hiCanu and hifiasm.
-Also, `rust-mdbg` performs best with data having at least 40x of coverage; at 30x we observed ~33% contiguity degradation.
+However, this high speed comes at a cost :)
+* `rust-mdbg` gives good-quality results but still of lower contiguity and completeness than state-of-the-art assemblers such as HiCanu and hifiasm.

-Finding the right set of parameters that yield optimal results is also an open question.
-See the 'Parameters' section of this Readme.
+* `rust-mdbg` performs best with at least 40x of coverage; at 30x we observed ~33% contiguity degradation.
+* no polishing step is implemented; so, assemblies will have around the same accuracy as the reads.

 ## Installation